 Danger of Principles Over Relationship

 I was recently reading 6 Principles for Prayer from Jesus by Bogdan Kipko.
 He took the prayer of Jesus from the Garden of Gethsemane to pull out these principles of prayer.
 The principles were well thought out and neatly explain what Jesus did as He prayed.
-Probably because my mindset while reading, I was struck that these principles without Jesus’ motivation can be very dangerous to our faith.
+Probably because of my mindset while reading, but I was struck that these principles without Jesus’ motivation can be very dangerous to our faith.

 I have recently been rereading Celebration of Discipline by Richard Foster.
 One point he makes throughout the book is that focusing on the dynamics of the disciplines over our relationship with God would lead to a form of religion.
 Religion leads us away from relationship with God by making us try to earn His response to us.

 Bogdan’s six principles taken from Jesus’ prayer at Gethsemane distance, demeanor, disposition, declaration, dedication, and determination.
 Jesus sweated blood as he prayed here.
 But, what was motivating Him to go to such lengths in prayer?